 Step One: Choose Your Account Types for Retirement

-There are many different types of investment accounts that can hold retirement assets.
+Many different types of investment accounts can hold retirement assets.
 All of the same options are available to you as when you were working.
 But some of your needs change in retirement, so the account types you use can change as well.

 Account types define the tax treatment of the money as well as the restrictions on when and how much you can put into the account.
 Different account types do not necessarily mean different investments.
 For example, you can have a traditional IRA and a Roth 401(k) with the same investments in them.
 But the tax treatment and restrictions on those accounts are different.